 Externally, grades 3 to 6 take the International School’s Assessment (ISA) examination in English and Math in Term 2 each year.
 The ISA online testing is designed especially for students in international schools in Grades 3 to 10.
 The ISA allows for the comparison of international school students against students in OECD nations, while more importantly, allows analysis of each student’s strengths and areas of growth.

 Students in all grades of elementary school sit the Criterion Referenced Testing in February each year to assess their knowledge in the core Japanese subjects.
 Moreover, we administer the EIKEN Institution Based Assessment (IBA) Reading and Listening (RL) test for all elementary grade students twice a year, with the Orca kindergarten class taking the Eiken Junior Silver and Gold tests.

 Learn more about our Kindergarten, Elementary School, and ICT programs:

 At AIS, all teachers are required to possess certification to teach a full curriculum of study and child development.
 Trained overseas or in Japan, our teachers are experienced, passionate and caring.
 Each teacher guides students professionally, vigorously and purposefully utilizing their specialist field of studies.

 Accredited by WASC

-AIS is a school accredited by Western Association of Schools and Colleges (WASC).
+AIS is accredited by Western Association of Schools and Colleges (WASC).
 The WASC accreditation process fosters excellence in elementary, secondary and adult education by encouraging school improvement.
 WASC accreditation recognizes schools that meet an acceptable level of quality, in accordance with established, research-based WASC criteria.